Best Espresso Machine of 2022 – Our Top Picks For Home Baristas

 The internal parts that heat water for brewing espresso and steaming, if your machine has an in-built frother.
 The wattage and design of the heating system have an effect on how quickly it heats up and whether it can maintain a stable temperature.

 A heating system that uses one boiler to provide hot water to make espresso and steam for the frother.
 With a single heating system, you can’t pull a shot of espresso and steam milk at the same time.
-Some higher-end espresso machines have dual systems, which means you can steam and pull a shot at the same time.
+Some higher-end espresso machines have dual boilers, which means you can steam and pull a shot at the same time.

 The removable section where you rest your cup while pulling a shot.
 Drip trays catch any drips after you remove the cup (or carafe).
 When you remove them, you can empty and clean them in the sink.
 Some espresso machines let you remove the drip tray to fit a taller cup or mug under the portafilter.